stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c -.-> d
 ```

+We should check that the reflexivity and antisymmetry axioms are satisfied.

-Every node is a parent of itself, per the reflexivity axiom.
+- Every node is a parent (and child) of itself, per reflexivity.
 This can be interpreted as saying that every node is an implementation detail of itself.
 That may seem like a philosophical position, but we'll see [later](#special-cases-of-admissibility) that it has important practical consequences.

-There are no ancestry cycles, per antisymmetry.
-The motivation for antisymmetry will become clear [later](#the-module-pattern).
+- Antisymmetry says there are no ancestry cycles.
+In this example, `A` is an ancestor of `D`, so `D` can't be an ancestor of `A`.
+The motivation for antisymmetry will become clear [below](#the-module-pattern).

+Now let's consider admissibility.
 In this example, `B` and `C` are considered implementation details of `A`, and `D` is an implementation detail of `C`.
-What links would be admissible in this graph?
+What dependencies could we add to this graph?

-First, every node is admitted by its own implementation details.
-So links from `A` to `B` and `C` are admissible, and a link from `C` to `D` would be admissible too.
-[Loops](https://en.wikipedia.org/wiki/Loop_\(graph_theory\)) are also admissible, thanks to reflexivity.
+A node should be able to depend on its implementation details.
+So, for every parent-child relationship, we can add a dependency on the child by the parent.

 ```mermaid
 flowchart TD